 - It ensures excellent welding quality

-- The toughness of each joint will appear to be good enough
+- The toughness of each weld joint will appear to be good enough

-- One of the most versatile and simplest types ever
+- One of the most versatile and simplest types of welding

 - Much better for either base rail or factory rail welding